-If you want to learn more about the hazards in detail and the precautions before going for a swim in the Bondi beach, please stick around till the end.
+If you want to learn more about the hazards in detail and the precautions before going for a swim in Bondi Beach, please stick around till the end.

-3 Reasons Why Swimming in the Bondi Beach May Be Dangerous
+3 Reasons Why Swimming in Bondi Beach May Be Dangerous

 Australian waters are notorious for being risky, and Bondi Beach is no different.
-Here are three reasons swimming in Bondi beach may not be the best idea if you’re not a competent swimmer.
+Here are three reasons swimming at Bondi beach may not be the best idea if you’re not a competent swimmer.

-One of the most frequent dangers of Australian waters is rip currents, which is also the most threatening one.
+One of the most frequent dangers of Australian waters are rip currents, which is also the most threatening one.
 Every year, rip currents take about 21 lives in Australia on average.

 But the lifeguards are trained to perform numerous rescues on the swimmers who get caught in these currents.